preetpoly/test/Doc/04_Provisioning_Polylogyx_Client/Readme.md

 Removing files..
 ```

-The following output is displayed if the `plgx_cpt.exe -u -s` command is successful.
+The following output is displayed if the `plgx_cpt.exe -u s` command is successful.
 ``` uninstall_osq_shallow, will only uninstall osquery but keep database untouched
 Detected existing installation of osquery..
 Service stopped successfully